 It’s soup season so my mind keeps wandering over to dreamy soup land whenever I look out my window, with a perfect view of snow-capped mountains.
-I know, I KNOW!!
-Pinch ME!
+I love this view, it’s my happy place.

 This light and tasty soup is perfect with Cento canned tomatoes, curry powder, onions, honey and a good broth.
 The honey is a Korean trick I learned to balance the acidity, you could also use sugar or maple syrup.
 Yep, kinda weird but it works.

 A little nugget for new cooks, this recipe calls for ‘broth‘.
 Broth is sold in cans and boxes.
 Soup base is basically a concentrated broth you put in water to make broth.

 You could also make broth with leftover gems like un-used raw veggie scraps such as cilantro stems, carrot greens, root ends of celery, onions etc. You could also boil chicken, beef or turkey bones and make a broth.